sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

  * (all) Categories - eg [[CategoryFrameworkAndCleanup]] and [[DsageNg]]
  * [[Chile]] - tiny page for "events in Chile"
  * [[Classify old-style packages]] is a to-do list for the wiki ...
 I'm (mrennekamp) sure that this is duplicated somewhere
+ * [[CodeOfConduct]] not sure why there; would like to see go to official documentation
+ * [[CodeSharingWorkflow]] N. Thiery's musings on workflow development.
+Nothing wrong, but would help to collaborate.

 = About this wiki =